harvester/docs/docs/rancher/csi-driver.md

 ### Prerequisites

 - The Kubernetes cluster is built on top of Harvester virtual machines.
-- The Harvester virtual machines that run the guest Kubernetes nodes are all in the same Harvester namespace.
+- The Harvester virtual machines that run as guest Kubernetes nodes are in the same namespace.
 - The Harvester virtual machine guests' hostnames match their corresponding Harvester virtual machine names.
 Guest cluster Harvester VMs can't have different hostnames than their Harvester VM names when using the Harvester CSI driver.
 We hope